 The first step when setting up a CRM sales management process is to identify the problems you need to solve within your sales cycle.
 However, every business is different and requires its own solution to its own demands.

 The best means of doing this is by examining your current sales pipeline, and thoroughly understanding every stage of the process.
 Understand the pipeline and you will understand the problem stages.
-Through acknowledgment of improvements required you can confidently design your ideal sales process in your CRM.
+Through acknowledgment of improvements required you can confidently design your ideal sales process in your CRM software program.

 At Teamgate we have identified our selling process priorities and implemented a best practice sales opportunity management mechanism to suit.